- Take a look inside Business Class on the Japan Airlines Boeing 787-8 Dreamliner.

 How to get around booking errors on AA.com

 What use are AA miles if the website keeps throwing error codes?
 I had found the JL771 flight on aa.com and made it all the way to the final checkout page, but couldn't book due to a booking error!
+Anyone who's used Qantas for Classic Flight Rewards bookings and encountered one of the many Qantas error codes will appreciate how frustrating it can be.

 It turned out that the problem was being caused by a credit card country setting in my AA profile that I just couldn't change, no matter how many times I tried.